Resuming Sexual Activity After a Heart Attack

 Some people are afraid to resume sexual activity after a heart attack.
 They are worried that they will have symptoms such as chest pain or will not have enough energy for sex.
 They also worry about having another heart attack.

 Ask your doctor about your risk.
-He or she can help you know when your heart is healthy enough for the level of activity involved in sex.
+Your doctor can help you know when your heart is healthy enough for the level of activity involved in sex.

 Tips for resuming sex

-Consider resuming sex gradually.
+Think about resuming sex slowly over time.
 You can start with ways of being intimate that are easy on your heart, like kissing and caressing.
 When you and your partner decide to start having sexual intercourse again, it might be helpful to keep in mind the following:

 - Choose a time when you are relaxed and comfortable in a place that will be free from interruptions.